 Introduces creative activities suitable for preschool children in fields of art, music, dramatics, rhythms, games, finger plays, carpentry and water play.
-Development of the student's creative imagination will be stressed.
-Oregon Childcare Registry enrollment required, including a background check.
-3 lecture hrs/wk.
-S
+Development of the student's

 ED 154: Literature and Language for Children (3)

 This course provides an overview of literature and language development in young children.
 Quality children's literature, a rationale for the purpose of such literature, ways to implements its use, and ways to evaluate its appropriateness for young children are addressed.
 Lectures and demonstrations, reading and evaluations of children's books, and practical experiences with children and literature are included.
 Registration-Enforced Prerequisite: WR 121.
 3 lecture hrs/wk.
 W